MinecraftServerControl/mscs/README.md

 ## Disclaimer

+## Disclaimer

 Minecraft is a trademark of Mojang Synergies AB, a subsidiary of Microsoft Studios.
-MSCS is designed to ease the use of the Mojang produced Minecraft server software on Linux and UNIX servers.
-MSCS is independently developed by open software enthusiasts with no support or implied warranty provided by either Mojang or Microsoft.
+MSCS and MSC-GUI are designed to ease the use of the Mojang produced Minecraft server software on Linux and UNIX servers.
+MSCS and MSC-GUI are independently developed by open software enthusiasts with no support or implied warranty provided by either Mojang or Microsoft.